Which Of The Following Is Not Considered An Inclusion

 • Unequal Advancement Opportunities: Systemic barriers that prevent underrepresented groups from accessing leadership roles or professional development.

-These actions create environments where certain employees feel undervalued or excluded Easy to understand, harder to ignore..
+These actions create environments where certain employees feel undervalued or excluded And that's really what it comes down to..

 3. Social and Community Settings